 Who’s Liable for a Self-Driving Car Accident?

 This could prove to be a complicated question.
 In many self-driving car crashes, the driver is likely at fault just like other vehicle accidents.
-But don’t forget that Florida is a no-fault state when it comes to car accidents, so your Personal Injury Protection insurance will likely be your first source of compensation.
+But don’t forget that Florida is a no-fault state when it comes to car accidents, so your Personal Injury Protection insurance (PIP) will likely be your first source of compensation.

 If you sustain serious injuries, you may be able to file a personal injury lawsuit to recover compensation from: